Article | Last updated: 09/05/2019 | Ministry of Children and Families

 The Hague Conference currently has 81 members.
 Norway has been a member since 1955.
 Norway will be the 44th country to ratify the 1996 Hague Convention.

 Although the Hague Convention was adopted in 1996, its first entry into force was not until 2002.
 The Convention stipulates that it enters into force three months after its ratification by a certain number of states.
 It was not until 2010 that the number of ratifications began to increase, and the EU states have only ratified the Convention fairly recently.

 Norway has ratified 14 of the Hague Conference conventions.
 Of the conventions that Norway has ratified, the 1993 Hague Adoption Convention and the 1980 Child Abduction Convention have the highest number of ratifications, 98 and 94 respectively.

-The Ministry of Children and Equality has responsibility for the 1996 Hague Convention and the 1993 Hague Adoption Convention.
+The Ministry of Children and Families has responsibility for the 1996 Hague Convention and the 1993 Hague Adoption Convention.